lnis-uofu/OpenFPGA/docs/source/tutorials/compile.rst

 How to Compile
 --------------

-.. note:: A tutorial video about how-to-compile can be found `here <https://youtu.be/F9sMRmDewM0>`_
+.. note:: We recommend you to watch a tutorial video about how-to-compile before getting started

+.. youtube:: F9sMRmDewM0

 General Guidelines
 ~~~~~~~~~~~~~~~~~~